JLARC is now recruiting

 Location

 Richmond, Virginia, the state capital, is known for its beautiful neighborhoods, arts scene, outdoor recreation opportunities, and outstanding dining and breweries.
 VCU, a major research university and health system, is located downtown.
-The Blue Ridge mountains, spectacular beaches, and the nation’s capital are all within a two-hour drive.
+The Blue Ridge mountains, beautiful beaches, and the nation’s capital are all within a two-hour drive.

 To apply